simonmichael/hledger/doc/relnotes.md

   no transactions are matched, fixing a regression in 1.50.
   (Stephen Morgan, [#2452])

-- In hledger-ui, the Z key (and the -E command line flag) toggles zero-balance accounts again.
-  (Stephen Morgan, [#2454])

 - The `print` command's help no longer shows an unused --show-costs flag.
   And the command-specific flags are now mostly ordered alphabetically.